BIGJRA/BIGJRA.github.io/reborn.md

 **Relationship Point Choices:**
 - Enter the hallway first before exploring upstairs (-1 Shelly)

 So, we're gonna head upstairs first.
 Defeat orderlies as you go up.

+**Orderly Allyssa & Orderly Stephanie.
+Field: No Field**
+- Tentacool, Lv.
+33, Serious Nature, IVs: 10
+- Shiinotic, Lv.
+33, Serious Nature, IVs: 10
+- Kadabra, Lv.
+33, Serious Nature, IVs: 10
+- Dartrix, Lv.
+33, Serious Nature, IVs: 10
+- Tynamo, Lv.
+34, Serious Nature, IVs: 10
+- Toxapex, Lv.
+33, Serious Nature, IVs: 10

+**Orderly Bishop & Orderly Roth.
+Field: No Field**
+- Clefairy, Lv.
+34, Serious Nature, IVs: 10
+- Persian, Lv.
+34, Serious Nature, IVs: 10
+- Golett, Lv.
+34, Serious Nature, IVs: 10
+- Shellder, Lv.
+34, Serious Nature, IVs: 10
+- Blitzle, Lv.
+34, Serious Nature, IVs: 10
+- Klang, Lv.
+34, Serious Nature, IVs: 10

-You'll eventually get locked out from continuing, so head downstairs and talk to Anna again.
+You'll be prevented from continuing upstairs, so head downstairs and talk to Anna again.

 Enter the open door on the first floor.
 Be careful about trying to enter the doors on the left.

 **Relationship Point Choices:**
 - The Player is male and tries to enter the Girls' Bathroom two times (-1 Shelly)

 Beat the orderlies in the room above.

+**Orderly Howaya & Orderly Callie.
+Field: No Field**
+- Lombre, Lv.
+33, Serious Nature, IVs: 10
+- Magnemite, Lv.
+33, Serious Nature, IVs: 10
+- Chinchou, Lv.
+34, Serious Nature, IVs: 10
+- Diglett-Alola, Lv.
+33, Serious Nature, IVs: 10
+- Corphish, Lv.
+33, Serious Nature, IVs: 10
+- Hypno, Lv.
+34, Serious Nature, IVs: 10

 You can read the green books for some background on the new characters.
 Back outside, head down and to the left.

+**Orderly Danielle & Orderly Ramsey.
+Field: No Field**
+- Piplup, Lv.
+33, Serious Nature, IVs: 10
+- Nosepass, Lv.
+34, Serious Nature, IVs: 10
+- Prinplup, Lv.
+35, Serious Nature, IVs: 10
+- Pikachu, Lv.
+33, Serious Nature, IVs: 10
+- Magnemite, Lv.
+33, Serious Nature, IVs: 10
+- Elgyem, Lv.
+34, Serious Nature, IVs: 10

-Defeat more orderlies and pick up a *Data Chip*.
+Pick up a *Data Chip* down here.
 Talk to the green computer screen nearby to open a lock.

 Head back upstairs and go through the now-opened path.

 **Relationship Point Choices:**
 - Ignore Noel in the cage (-1 Noel)

+Defeat the orderlies upstairs.

+**Orderly Charity & Orderly John.
+Field: No Field**
+- Kadabra, Lv.
+33, Serious Nature, IVs: 10
+- Yanma, Lv.
+33, Serious Nature, IVs: 10
+- Venomoth, Lv.
+34, Serious Nature, IVs: 10
+- Elgyem, Lv.
+34, Serious Nature, IVs: 10
+- Eelektrik, Lv.
+33, Serious Nature, IVs: 10
+- Slowpoke, Lv.
+34, Serious Nature, IVs: 10
+- Magneton, Lv.
+35, Serious Nature, IVs: 10

-Defeat the orderlies upstairs then open the patient cages.
+Open the patient cages.
 You can find a hidden *Great Ball* here.
-Grab the *Paralyze Heal* on your way down.
+Head downstairs and grab the *Paralyze Heal* on your way down.

-On the first floor enter the room on the right.
+On the first floor, enter the room on the right.

 **Relationship Point Choices:**
 - Talk to Charlotte twice while she's in a cage (-2 Charlotte)

 Unlock Charlotte's cage.
 If you unlock the cage on the right the kid inside will give you 4 *Exp.
 Candy M*.

+**Orderly Christina & Orderly Matt.
+Field: No Field**
+- Elgyem, Lv.
+32, Serious Nature, IVs: 10
+- Eelektrik, Lv.
+33, Serious Nature, IVs: 10
+- Cryogonal, Lv.
+34, Serious Nature, IVs: 10
+- Klink, Lv.
+33, Serious Nature, IVs: 10
+- Drowzee, Lv.
+33, Serious Nature, IVs: 10
+- Claydol, Lv.
+33, Serious Nature, IVs: 10

-Defeat some orderlies, then at the bottom grab the *Odd Incense* and the *Archive Key*.
+Defeat some orderlies, then at the bottom grab the *Odd Incense* and the *Archive Key*, which is hidden behind the foliage of the right plant.

 Back in the left hallway, use the *Archive Key* to grab an *Exp.
 Candy L* and read some more books about the orphanage's characters.
 With that, head all the way up to the top of the orphanage to bust out.